Latent Space Smoothing for Individually Fair Representations: Introduction

 \section{Introduction}

-Deep learning models are increasingly being deployed in important domains such as credit scoring~\citep{khandani2010consumer}, crime risk assessment~\citep{brennan2009evaluating}, face detection~\citep{sun2018face}, and others where decisions of the model can have significant impact on the society.
-Unfortunately, both models and datasets employed in these settings were shown to be biased~\citep{klare2012face, buolamwini2018gender} which raised concerns of their usage in such tasks, and caused regulators to hold organizations accountable for the discriminatory effects of their models~\citep{eu2019ethics, eu2021proposal, ftc2020using, ftc2021aiming, hrc2021right}.
+Deep learning models are increasingly deployed in critical domains, such as face detection~\cite{sun2018face}, credit scoring~\cite{khandani2010consumer}, or crime risk assessment~\cite{brennan2009evaluating}, where decisions of the model can have wide-ranging impacts on society.
+Unfortunately, the models and datasets employed in these settings are biased~\cite{buolamwini2018gender,klare2012face}, which raises concerns against their usage for such tasks and causes regulators to hold organizations accountable for the discriminatory effects of their models~\cite{eu2019ethics,eu2021proposal,ftc2020using,ftc2021aiming,hrc2021right}.

-Fair representation learning~\citep{zemel2013learning} is a promising bias mitigation approach that transforms data to prevent discrimination regardless of the downstream application, while maintaining high task utility.
-The approach is highly modular~\citep{mcnamara2019costs}, with a \emph{data regulator} defining the fairness notion, a \emph{data producer} learning the fair representation, and \emph{data consumers} employing the transformed data in downstream tasks.
-However, although recent work successfully learned representations with fairness guarantees~\citep{ruoss2020learning, gitiaux2021learning}, the application to high-dimensional data, such as images, remains challenging.
+In this regard, fair representation learning~\cite{zemel2013learning} is a promising bias mitigation approach that transforms data to prevent discrimination regardless of the concrete downstream application while simultaneously maintaining high task utility.
+The approach is highly modular~\cite{mcnamara2019costs}: the \emph{data regulator} defines the fairness notion, the \emph{data producer} learns a fair representation that encodes the data, and the \emph{data consumers} employ the transformed data in downstream tasks.
+Recent work successfully augmented fair representation learning with guarantees~\cite{gitiaux2021learning,ruoss2020learning}, but its application to high-dimensional data, such as images, remains challenging.